 A Chalice Circle (formerly known as C-Group) is 6-10 people who agree to meet regularly to build close relationships through the sharing of personal joys and sorrows and their own experiences related to selected topics.
-C Groups provide an opportunity for participants to reflect on their lives, and what they’ve learned, and to grow to spiritual wholeness through learning from, caring about, and being cared about by others.
-C Groups are a ministry of sharing, listening, and loving one another.
+Chalice Circles provide an opportunity for participants to reflect on their lives, and what they’ve learned, and to grow to spiritual wholeness through learning from, caring about, and being cared about by others.
+Chalice Circles are a ministry of sharing, listening, and loving one another.

 “People come to church longing for, yearning for, hoping for … a sense of roots, place, belonging, sharing and caring.
 People come to a church with a search for community.”

 — Glenn Turner

 How can I contact UUFRC’s Chalice Circles Coordinators?